IDSAD-XL/IIT_lab7/README.md

 The two most-popular data collectors are:

 - [Logstash][logstash], most known for being part of the [ELK Stack][elk]
-- [Fluentd][fluentd], used by communities of users of software such as [Docker][docker-fluentd] and [GCP][gcp-fluentd]
+- [Logstash][logstash], used by communities of users of software such as [Docker][docker-fluentd] and [GCP][gcp-fluentd]

-Logging systems using Fluentd as collector are usually referenced as [EFK stack][efk].
+Logging systems using Fluentd as collector are usually referenced as [ELK stack][elk].

-Aim of this repository is to run an EFK stack on your local machine using docker-compose.
+Aim of this repository is to run an ELK stack on your local machine using docker-compose.

 I'm not personally involved with companies supporting Logstash nor Fluentd.

 If you need help to choose between Logstash and Fluent, take a look to the [reference](#reference).

-## Launching the EFK stack
+## Launching the ELK stack

 ### Requirements